kyma-project/cli/docs/extensibility/create-extension.md

       uid: 0ace84cc-a057-4141-b0da-bc6d3f1249a7
     ```

-4. Add the kubectl-like `get` command
+8. Add the kubectl-like `get` command

-    [The resource_get action](./actions.md#resource_get) allows to display requested resources in a kubectl-like table view with one custom column that counts the data length (using the JQ expression).
-Our command will work in a few modes depending on the given argument/flags:
+    With the [resource_get action](./actions.md#resource_get), you can display requested resources in a kubectl-like table view with one custom column that counts the data length (using the JQ expression).
+Our command works in a few modes depending on the given argument or flags:

-    * `kyma alpha configmap get` - get all ConfigMaps from the default namepsace (default value for the `namespace` flag)
+    * `kyma alpha configmap get` - Gets all ConfigMaps from the default namespace (default value for the `namespace` flag)
-    * `kyma alpha configmap get <resource_name>` - get only the ConfigMap with the given name
+    * `kyma alpha configmap get <resource_name>` - Gets only the ConfigMap with the given name
-    * `kyma alpha configMap get --all-namespaces` - get all ConfigMaps from all namespaces
+    * `kyma alpha configMap get --all-namespaces` - Gets all ConfigMaps from all namespaces

-    Let's add another sub-command with such functionality:
+9. Add another subcommand with such functionality:

     ```yaml
     apiVersion: v1